abd-dahan/CTF-writeups/TryHackMe/TeamCW/TeamCW.md

 through a forgotten backup file, then chains that access into SSH, sudo misuse, and a writable cron script to escalate to root.
-It's a good example of how a handful of small, individually "minor" misconfigurations, in this case, a forgotten `.old` file can add up to a major impact, in this case full root access.
+It's a good example of how a handful of small, individually "minor" misconfigurations, in this case a forgotten `.old` file, can add up to a major impact: full root access.
 Every step in this chain would have left a distinct trail in logs, which I've noted throughout.

 ## Tools Used

-- `dirsearch` — initial directory enumeration
+- `dirsearch` for initial directory enumeration
-- `ffuf` — targeted fuzzing on the `/scripts/` path
+- `ffuf` for targeted fuzzing on the `/scripts/` path
-- `ftp` — retrieving files from an exposed FTP share
+- `ftp` for retrieving files from an exposed FTP share
-- Browser LFI (`script.php?page=`) — reading local files off the dev vhost
+- Browser LFI (`script.php?page=`) for reading local files off the dev vhost
-- `ssh` — authenticating with a recovered private key
+- `ssh` for authenticating with a recovered private key
-- `python3 pty.spawn` — shell stabilization
+- `python3 pty.spawn` for shell stabilization
-- `nc` (netcat) — catching a reverse shell
+- `nc` (netcat) for catching a reverse shell
-- `nano` — editing the writable cron script
+- `nano` for editing the writable cron script

 ## Objective